Epson Home Cinema 2250 Projector Review

 A built in 10 Watt Speaker which is helpful for those without dedicated sound systems.

-Built in vertical lens shift allows you to change the vertical position of the image without having to physically move the projector up or down.
+Built in vertical lens shift allows you to move the picture without moving the picture.

 Easy Set Up